Domestic Violence Attorney Nashville, TN

 Domestic violence is not a criminal charge, but rather a category of crime that makes other criminal charges more serious.
 It involves violence or threats of violence between spouses, family members, persons in current or former romantic relationships, or persons who live together.

-At May McKinney, we defend people accused of spousal abuse or charged with any domestic violence-related offenses in Nashville or throughout the surrounding areas, including Mount Juliet, Franklin, and Brentwood.
+At May McKinney, our Nashville domestic violence lawyers defend people accused of spousal abuse or charged with any domestic violence-related offenses in Nashville or throughout the surrounding areas, including Mount Juliet, Franklin, and Brentwood.

 What are Domestic Violence Charges?